 The final form looks like this: your dog is ahead of you on the trail, something appears in front of them, you say "behind," and they loop back to your rear without hesitation.

-A snake is between you and your dog.
-You want to yield trail without calling your dog toward the other party.
-Something dangerous is ahead and you want your dog behind you, not beside you.
-You need to create space quickly.
+This command shines when a snake appears between you and your dog.
+It lets you yield trail without calling your dog toward the approaching party.
+Use it when something dangerous is ahead and you want your dog behind you rather than beside you, or anytime you need to create space quickly.

 Training tips for trail reliability